-For couples wishing to marry in Hawaii, photo IDs and marriage license applications are required.
+For couples planning a wedding in Kauai, Hawaii, photo IDs and marriage license applications are required.
 Divorce and death decrees are also required if applicable.
 For additional details, check with your Certified Destination Wedding Specialist.

 Visitors to Hawaii from the US do not need a passport but should have a photo ID.
 Travelers from other countries need a passport to enter into Hawaii.
 If you are a citizen of the US, visit travel.state.gov for more information on travel documents needed.
 For Canadian travelers, visit travel.gc.ca for relevant travel information.